-- Colloidal and suspended solids – ore and flux fines, scale, sand, fly ash, coal and coke fines etc.
+- Colloidal and suspended solids – Ore and flux fines, scale, sand, fly ash, coal and coke fines etc.

 - Temperature and heat – Cooling water, boiler blow down etc.

-- Oil – rolling mill oils, lubricants, hydraulic oils, quenching oils, fuel oils, solvents, tar and pitch etc.
+- Oil – Rolling mill oils, lubricants, hydraulic oils, quenching oils, fuel oils, solvents, tar and pitch etc.

 - Chemicals – These consist of pickling liquor, acid sludge, caustic wash, lime, spent ammoniacal liquor, boiler blow down and toxic chemicals etc.

-- Sanitary wastes – waste from canteen, wash rooms, change rooms and toilets etc.
+- Sanitary wastes – Waste from canteen, wash rooms, change rooms and toilets etc.

-Discharge of effluent water without treatment will cause pollution at the place of discharge and hence adequate treatment of effluent water is necessary before its discharge from the steel plant.
+Discharge of effluent water without treatment causes pollution of the water bodies at the place of discharge and hence adequate treatment of effluent water is necessary before its discharge from the steel plant.
 The following are some of the major methods normally used for treatment of effluents.

 - Settling tanks – A conventional settling process in rectangular or circular tanks is used for sedimentation of suspended solids.
 Considering the outputs, flocculation is sometimes used.
-The withdrawl of sludge is done by means of pumps or by means of a crane with grab.
+The withdrawal of sludge is done by means of pumps or by means of a crane with grab.

-- For removal of heat and reduction of temperature hot water is treated in cooling pond, spray basin or cooling towers.
+- For removal of heat and reduction of temperature.
+Hot water is treated in cooling pond, spray basin or cooling towers.

 - Neutralization – Waste water pH value is to be controlled between6.5 to 7.5.
 For this acid water with low pH values are treated with alkalis while the alkaline water with high pH values are treated with acids.

 - Effluent containing oils – For collecting oils from effluents, conventional process of natural floatation and skimming is used.
 The collection of skimmed oil is done by mobile troughs.

 - Waste water from coke ovens with high biological oxygen demand (BOD) are treated either in trickling filters or by activated sludge process.
 Activated sludge process with extended aeration is more effective in reduction of BOD values.
 For proper microbial decomposition, coke oven waste water needs supplementation of phosphorus to make it balanced for nutrients.
-If raw sewage is avilable then addition of this sewage helps in activated sludge process.
+If raw sewage is available then addition of this sewage helps in activated sludge process.